Jet creation in post-AGB binaries: the circum-companion accretion disc around BD+46$^{\circ}$442

 \section{Time-series analyses of the hydrogen Balmer lines}

 The most pronounced variations in the dynamic spectra appear in the H$\alpha$ profile of \bd .
 This line profile varies between a double-peaked emission profile and a P Cygni-like profile (Fig. \ref{fig:bdsupinfspec}).
 A constant central absorption component is also present and blueshifted with $-13\,$km s$^{-1}$ from the systemic velocity.
-Noteworthy is that none of these features follow the radial velocity curve of the primary, which indicates that they are unrelated to the photosphere of the primary.
-The double-peaked emission profile is most pronounced during inferior conjunction ($\phi =0$) and is centred on the central absorption component, from which the blueshifted and redshifted emission lines are shifted with $-60\,$km s$^{-1}$ and $60\,$km s$^{-1}$ respectively.
-Half an orbital phase later, at superior conjunction ($\phi = 0.5$), the companion is in between us and the primary, and the double-peaked emission profile has changed to a P Cygni-like profile with an extended blueshifted absorption wing.
-This wing reaches velocities between 300 and $400\,$km s$^{-1}$ from the systemic velocity.
+It is noteworthy that none of these features follows the RV curve of the primary, which indicates that they are unrelated to the photosphere of the primary.
+The double-peaked emission profile is most pronounced during inferior conjunction ($\phi =0$) and is centred on the central absorption component, from which the blueshifted and redshifted emission lines are shifted with $-60\,$km s$^{-1}$ and $60\,$km s$^{-1}$, respectively.
+Half an orbital phase later, at superior conjunction ($\phi = 0.5$), the companion is located between us and the primary, and the double-peaked emission profile has changed to a P Cygni-like profile with an extended blueshifted absorption wing.
+This wing reaches velocities of between 300 and $400\,$km s$^{-1}$ from the systemic velocity.
 A similar feature can be seen in the H$\beta$ and H$\gamma$ profile, and is slightly present in the NaD profile variations.
-Interesting to note is that the central absorption feature in the hydrogen lines decreases in strength from H$\alpha$ to H$\gamma$, unlike the photospheric component of the primary, which becomes more pronounced for higher Balmer lines.\\
+It is interesting to note that the central absorption feature in the hydrogen lines decreases in strength from H$\alpha$ to H$\gamma$, unlike the photospheric component of the primary, which becomes more pronounced for higher Balmer lines.\\

-Fig.~\ref{fig:primrem} shows the photospheric-subtracted dynamic spectra of H$\alpha$.
-A synthetic stellar spectrum of \citet{coelho05} \footnote{http://specmodels.iag.usp.br/fits\_search/?refer=s\_coelho05} was used for this substraction as model spectrum of the primary, with stellar parameters $T_{\mathrm{eff}} = 6250\pm 250\mathrm{K}$, $\log g = 1.5\pm0.5$ and $[\mathrm{M/H}] = -0.7\pm0.2$.
+Figure \ref{fig:primrem} shows the photospheric-subtracted dynamic spectra of H$\alpha$.
+A synthetic stellar spectrum of \citet{coelho05} \footnote{http://specmodels.iag.usp.br/fits\_search/?refer=s\_coelho05} was used for this substraction as the model spectrum of the primary, with stellar parameters $T_{\mathrm{eff}} = 6250\pm 250\mathrm{K}$, $\log g = 1.5\pm0.5$, and $[\mathrm{M/H}] = -0.7\pm0.2$.